 - 1 cup unsweetened shredded coconut, lightly packed

-- 3 level tablespoons unrefined virgin coconut oil – This is the coconut oil that actually smells like a coconut.
+- 3 level tablespoons unrefined virgin coconut oil

 - 1 teaspoon pure vanilla extract